mysql/mysql-utilities/doc/man/mysqldbcopy.rst

 .. option:: --default-storage-engine=<def_engine>

-   Change all tables to use this storage engine if the original storage engine does not exist on the destination.
+   Change all tables to use this storage engine if the destination server does not support the original storage engine.

 .. option:: --destination=<destination>